microsoft/hands-on-lab-redis/docs/workshop.md

 We have created a Static Web App to help you assess your progress on this Hands-on-Lab by viewing products, browsing history, and the duration of the last HTTP call.

 Initially the web app will not show any products.
-This is itendend and will be fixed during the workshop.
+This is intended and will be fixed during the workshop.

 ![Viewing products in the Web App](./assets/webapp-view-products-empty.png)